Download the Terms & Conditions of Purchase pdf document

 - The Purchaser is to be contacted (by the Supplier) in the event of non-conforming product or material.
 Arrangements for the approval of Supplier nonconforming product or material must be as directed by the Purchaser’s Operations Manager or Quality Manager.

-- Furthermore, the Purchaser must be notified of changes in product or process definitions that were not requested by the Purchaser.
+- Furthermore, the Purchaser must be notified of changes in product or process definitions that were not requested by the Purchaser including changes of their external providers location of manufacture and obtain the Purchasers approval.
 Notification should describe the change or changes that have been made or are being proposed.
 The Purchaser reserves the right to require its approval of the product or the process change before the Supplier forwards the product.
 Approval shall be obtained from the Operations Manager or Quality Manager, if applicable.

 - The Supplier shall provide right of access to the Purchaser, our customer and regulatory authorities to the applicable areas, at any level of the supply chain involved in the order to audit or inspect product and processes and to all applicable records.